Tax Relief Strategies · · 15 min read

 Determine Your Eligibility for a Payment Plan

-By carefully reviewing these criteria, you can determine your eligibility for a financial arrangement that suits your situation.
+By carefully reviewing these criteria, you can determine your eligibility for a that suits your situation.
 Many individuals have successfully navigated these requirements, leading to manageable repayment solutions.
 Remember, you’re not alone in this journey, and we’re here to help you find the best path forward.

 Follow the arrows to see what you need to check for each criterion.
 Each branch represents a step in determining if you qualify for a payment plan.